An Explicit non-Poissonian Pair Correlation Function: Introduction

 \section{Introduction}

 There are different concepts, which quantify the degree of uniformity of a sequence $(x_n)_{n \in \mathbb{N}}$ in $[0,1]$.
 One natural object to study is the behavior of gaps between the first $N \in \mathbb{N}$ elements of $(x_n)_{n \in \mathbb{N}}$ on a local scale.
-This idea goes back to Rudnik and Sarnak in \cite{RS98} and is based on the pair correlation function defined by
+This idea was popularized by Rudnick and Sarnak in \cite{RS98} and is formalized on the $N$-point pair correlation function defined by